oracle-devrel/technology-engineering/data-platform/core-converged-db/real-application-testing/db-replay/files/README.md

 ## Scripts

-You can find an example workflow, the executed scripts and a detailed description in the posting [Testing with Oracle Database Replay](https://blogs.oracle.com/coretec/post/testing-with-oracle-database-replay).
+You can find an example workflow, the executed scripts, and a detailed description in the posting [Testing with Oracle Database Replay](https://blogs.oracle.com/coretec/post/testing-with-oracle-database-replay).

 Keep in mind that appropriate permissions are required to
 - Create directory objects
 - Use DBMS_WORKLOAD_CAPTURE and DBMS_WORKLOAD_REPLAY packages
-- Act as a replay client user (e.g. wrc someuser/somepassword or wrc USER=someuser PASSWORD=somepassword)
+- Act as a replay client user (e.g. wrc someuser/YOUR_PASSWORD or wrc USER=someuser PASSWORD=YOUR_PASSWORD) //PLEASE CHANGE YOUR_PASSWORD  TO A REAL PASSWORD!

 In the documentation [DBMS_WORKLOAD_CAPTURE Security Model]( https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_WORKLOAD_CAPTURE.html#GUID-77C6507C-3DE6-4FB4-B180-530BEB840BE8) you will get the detailed information about it.